giuseppechecchia/miinto-api-wrapper/README.md

 # Disclaimer

-This deployment is NOT completed - just some baisc HTTPs calls are wrapped.
+This deployment is NOT completed - just some basic HTTPs calls are wrapped.

 Anyway it can be used in production.